- 1 Rotary Gear Pump

 Positive displacement pumps, such as gear, vane, and piston pumps, are seen in all fluid power systems.
 Amongst these, Rotary gear pumps are the most common type.
 The pump gets its name from the fact that it has two gears that are either side by side or external to each other.
 A gear pump is a high-precision unit with pretty stringent fits and tolerances limits that can withstand high differential pressures.

 The series of meshing teeth on the suction side of this pump tends to separate; as a result of the separation of teeth on the suction side, vacuum gaps form, and ambient pressure pushes the liquid into the suction side, filling the gap between the teeth.

 The liquid is held around and pushed out as the teeth of the two gears mesh.
-Since the meshing of teeth during rotating creates a seal that divides the entry and discharge sections of the secondary cavity, the liquid occupying the gaps between the two neighbouring teeth revolves with them and is pulled outward through the discharge opening.
+Since the meshing of teeth during rotation creates a seal that divides the entry and discharge sections of the secondary cavity, the liquid occupying the gaps between the two neighboring teeth revolves with them and is pulled outward through the discharge opening.

 Working Principle of Rotary External Gear pump

 The external gear pump operates on the principle that a motor-driven drive gear rotates an idler gear in the opposite direction.
 The liquid trapped in the gear teeth spaces between the housing bore and the outside of the gears is moved from the inlet side to the outlet side of the pump when the gears spin.

 The hydraulic vacuum force provided by the pump pulls fluid into the pump, or it is pushed into the pump by gravity or a charge pump.
 A charge pump is typically only used for extremely high viscosities or extremely high flow rates.

 After that, the fluid is circulated between the teeth of the gears.
 The fluid is pulled out of the space between the teeth as the gears begin to mesh.
 This mechanical force is capable of producing a great deal of hydraulic pressure.